Dront/snake/README.md

 ## TODO:

-Create map class.
-Map may get a bit more complicated later.

 New fruit may appear just under the snake.
 Fix.

 A few fruits shall appear on field at the same time.